bfortuner/ml-glossary/docs/multiclass_logistic_regression.rst

 Training
 --------

 The training code is very similar to the code we used for :ref:`linear regression <simple_linear_regression_training>`.
+It iterates over the conjugate gradient steps, updating the weights and a record of the total cost and accuracy of the model as it goes.

 .. literalinclude:: ../code/logistic_regression.py
     :language: python